Poland close to scrapping Zloczew brown coal mine project -sources

 The ministry of state assets did not immediately reply to Reuters questions on the issue.

-PGE said that it still plans to secure a production licence for Zloczew.
+PGE said that it still plans to secure a production license for Zloczew.

 “The final shape of Poland’s energy policy, EU climate and energy policies, the system needs as well as financing costs of specific projects - all this will have an impact on investment decisions regarding particular strategic options,” PGE said in an emailed response to queries.